juantimonescalona/dockerized-api-war/README.md

 ## Overview

-A boilerplate of a Java web application module for building REST apis.
-It utilizes the following technologies
+A Java web application module boilerplate that provides REST APIs using the following technologies:

 * Jersey JAX-RS
 * Jackson serialization